 Teens may be too old for traditional childcare, but a summer camp can provide the fun and structure they need to get through the summer.

-Yes, I know we are less than 10 days from Christmas, but I have been contemplating what to do with my kids next summer.
+I have been contemplating what to do with my kids next summer.

 I have such great memories of summer camp.
 I made friends at different schools, camped, cooked meals using a campfire, swam, and looked forward to getting mail.